c3foc/hagrid/README.md

 #### Production

 Make sure to adjust the following settings in a `.env` file for use in production.
+See `.env.example` for a template.

 * `ALLOWED_HOSTS`
 * `DEBUG` (should be `False`)